Lion Art

 Manjushri Himalayan Buddhist art 14th century Tibet

-Manjushri Himalayan Buddhist art 14th-15th Century Tibet
+Manjushri Himalayan Buddhist Art 14th-15th Century Tibet

 In other religions throughout the World